jasonconny/krazy-kat-peakin/readme.md

 # Krazy Kat Peakin'

-A lightweight boiler plate for React with TypeScript.
+A lightweight boilerplate for React with TypeScript.

 ## Requirements